nec-mpc/SPDZ-2-Float/README.md

 A fork of the University Of Bristol SPDZ-2 Repository, with changes to support extending the SPDZ-2 Framework to run additional protocols.
-Copyright for the minor changes to SPDZ-2 in this fork are held by [2018, Bar Ilan Cryptography Research Group, NEC  Security Research Labs All rights reserved]  All other copyright held by:
+Changes performed by Bar Ilan Cryptography Research Group, NEC  Security Research Labs, and Data61 (Marcel Keller).
+This code is used in the publication "Generalizing the SPDZ Compiler For Other Protocols" accpeted for ACM-CCS 2018.
+A link to the eprint will follow once available.

 (C) 2017 University of Bristol.
 See License.txt Software for the SPDZ and MASCOT secure multi-party computation protocols.
 See `Programs/Source/` for some example MPC programs, and `tutorial.md` for a basic tutorial.
 See also https://www.cs.bris.ac.uk/Research/CryptographySecurity/SPDZ

+#### SPDZ-2 With Extensions

 #### Requirements: